chiefbiiko/pregen-stash/readme.md

 ### `createStash(size, gen)`

 Create a new `Stash` instance. `size` indicates the number of items that should be kept readily available at any time. `gen` must be a function.
-Its return values will be used to reup the `stash`. `gen` must have arity 0. `createStash` returns a `Promise` that resolves to the `Stash` instance.
+Its return values will be used to reup the stash. `gen` must have arity 0. `createStash` returns a `Promise` that resolves to a `Stash` instance.

 ### `stash.pop()`

-Retrieve the next item from your `stash` in FIFO fashion.
+Retrieve the next item from your stash in FIFO fashion.

+### `stash.size`

+Get the number of items in the stash.

 ***